Proposed roadway closure leads to contested District 4 seat - Lagniappe Mobile

 A street closure, funding for Hank Aaron Stadium and a sales tax increase are just some of the issues on which candidates for the Mobile City Council District 4 seat disagree.

-Incumbent John Williams is facing a challenge from Robert Martin, a man who fought a proposed street closure he said would have made his working class neighbors less safe because it cut them off from a nearby street light.
+Incumbent John Williams (pictured above) is facing a challenge from Robert Martin, a man who fought a proposed street closure he said would have made his working class neighbors less safe because it cut them off from a nearby street light.
 The municipal election is Aug.
 22.

 Martin said he initially decided to run after Williams attempted to gain approval of the closure of Andover Boulevard for residents of Regency Oaks, who complained reckless drivers were making the neighborhood less safe.
 After weeks of debate and a Mobile Police Department traffic study, the issue was shelved.